What Are the Symptoms of Sleep Apnoea Syndrome?

 - Often waking up at night to urinate, jerky body movements during sleep.

 Remember that not always the occasional snoring or pauses in breathing are pathological, but it is still important if you suffer signs like the previous ones to immediately visit a specialist to detect if you have any disorder such as sleep apnoea.

-If you want to read similar articles to What Are the Symptoms of Sleep Apnoea Syndrome?, we recommend you visit our Mental health category.
+If you'd like to read similar articles to What Are the Symptoms of Sleep Apnoea Syndrome?, we recommend you browse around our Mental health category.